romland/dgdcode/README.md

 ## Important notes
 ### File transfers
-This extension does not do any file-transfers (there are plenty of extensions for this.
+This extension does not do any file-transfers (there are plenty of extensions for this).
 DGD Code Assist is written to be used on a local filesystem.
-You can probably use it with a mounted remote filesystem, but that was not my use-case.
+You *can* probably use it with a mounted remote filesystem, but that was not my use-case and is not tested.

 ### UI updates
 It can look like the extension is sluggish, but it really isn't.
 It's all asynchronous